vaitheeshwarij14/Flight_ticket_booking/README.md

 ## Overview

-This project implements an Agentic AI Workflow for Voice-Based Flight Ticket Booking.
+This project implements AI Workflow for Voice-Based Flight Ticket Booking.
 The application takes an audio file containing flight booking details, processes it, and confirms the availability of flights.

+You can try the live application here: [AI Flight Ticket Booking](https://flight-ticket-bookingg.onrender.com/)

 ## Prerequisites